adityanaulakha/adityanaulakha/README.md

-# Hi 👋 My name is Aditya
+# Hi 👋 My name is Aditya Naulakha

-I have been doing programming since 2023, started with Python, now exploring more into Full Stack Development.
+I have been doing programming since 2023, started with C and Python, now exploring more into Full Stack Development.
 <!--- - 🖥️ See my portfolio at [Professional Space](https://your-portfolio-link.com) --->
 - 🌐 I'm based in Mathura, Uttar Pradesh.
 - 📧 You can contact me at [adityanaualakha.work@gmail.com](mailto:adityanaualakha.work@gmail.com)
-- 🚀 I'm currently working at Baoiam Innovations Pvt.
-Ltd.
+- 🚀 I'm currently working for Full-Stack Development.
-- 📚 I'm learning Full Stack Development and Java.
+- 📚 I'm learning Java and Full Stack Development .
 - 🤝 I'm open to collaborating on Front-end and Python Projects.
 - ⚡ I love lifting weights.